qqkookie/NaraiMudLegacy/README.md

 and eclipsed by modern graphical PC/console online games.
 Not many people played it, so it become urban legend.

-I plan to restart new development based on this version and merge all the versions and forks above and make it definitive classic version of Narai.

 It is tagged as **newnarai-1998** in **master** branch of git repository.

+### KIT Classic 2019

+I plan to restart new development based on New Narai 1998 version and merge all the versions and forks above and make it definitive classic version of KIT MUD.

 ## Directories and contents